Grateful Dead, 2/27/90, Oakland Coliseum Arena, cloth backstage pass, unused; black with collage of classic GD images, red lettering. NM- $12.

 The Tubes, circa mid-1970s, "Tubes Rock" bumper sticker, approximately 3" x 15" size, orange dayglo with bright blue paintbrush-style lettering spelling out "Tubes Rock."
 For illustration of the image, click here.
 From the days when this San Francisco glitz-punk-disco-satirical band was at the top of the charts.... have a small quantity of these NM stickers, $8.00 each (*).

 "Keep On Truckin" embroidered 2" x 4" cloth patch, with a yellow-gold background and flower-power lettering in bright blue, with an outline image of R. Crumb characters trucking along...you probably remember these.
 Probably circa early 1970's or whenever these things started being issues.
-Vintage $8.00 each, 11 of them available from an old head shop stash. (*)
+Vintage $8.00 each, down to my last 3 copies, from an old head shop stash. (*)

 Bob Seger & the Silver Bullet Band, late 70s, early 80s; 4" x 3" embroidered batch, white and blue lettering using the standard logo for the band, against a blue background, 2 available, $10 each. (*)